PicnicSupermarket/dbt-score/docs/configuration.md

 [tool.dbt-score]
 ```

-- `rule_namespaces`: A list of namespaces to search for rules.
+- `rule_namespaces`: A list of Python namespaces to search for rules.
 The default is
   `["dbt_score.rules", "dbt_score_rules"]`.
 Be aware when overriding this
   setting, that the default rules are in `dbt_score.rules` and are disabled if
   not included here.